Eye Care for Twitches and Spasms

 Eyelid twitches and spasms (blepharospasm) are common and often harmless, benign incidents that pose no threat to the sufferer.
 In most cases, the muscles surrounding the eyelid will twitch for a few seconds to minutes at a time, over the course of a few hours, and then resolve on their own without treatment.
 Causes for this seemingly random condition include stress, medication side effects, fatigue, eye irritation or injury, or consumption of caffeine or alcohol.
 Generally speaking, random or occasional twitches do not require diagnosis or treatment.
 However, there are times when this condition becomes chronic or distressful and can indicate a more serious underlying condition.

 Benign Essential Blepharospasm

-Approximately 50,000 U.S. adults suffer from a chronic movement disorder of the eyelid called benign essential blepharospasm, of which a direct cause is not known.
-This condition most often affects both eyes, and is known to worsen in response to stress, environment (wind, heat, etc.), bright light, eye injury or infections, dry eye, or fatigue.
-This condition unfortunately progresses over time, and may eventually cause blurry vision, facial spasms, and further light sensitivity.
+Approximately 50,000 U.S. adults suffer from a chronic movement disorder of the eyelid called benign essential blepharospasm.
+No one knows the direct cause of the condition.
+This condition most often affects both eyes and is known to worsen in response to stress, environment (wind, heat, etc.), bright light, eye injury or infections, dry eye, or fatigue.
+This condition unfortunately progresses over time and may eventually cause blurry vision, facial spasms, and further light sensitivity.
 While there is not a direct cure, many people cope with warm compress, magnesium supplements, and being sure to get enough sleep.
-Botulinum toxin (Botox) injections may be used, but they only provide temporary relief.
+Healthcare providers may use Botulinum toxin (Botox) injections, but they only provide temporary relief.
 In the most severe cases, surgery to remove some of the surrounding nerves, muscle, and tissue may be performed for permanent relief.

 Eye Injuries and Emergencies